10 things to do in Berat – Albania’s city of a thousand windows

 4. Mangalem and Gorica Quarter

-Berat is divided in two halves, Gorica and Mangalem, which sit on either side of the Osumi River.
 On the south side is Gorica, which is traditionally Christian, while the Muslim Mangalem is on the north bank.
 Both quarters have narrow alleys of Ottoman-inspired stone houses with traditional tiles and timber doors.
-And they offer a glimpse into a traditional Albanian dwelling.

-The views on the old Ottoman quarters Mangalem and Gorica from both sides of the Osum river are breathtaking, so the bridge is the most photogenic spot in all of Berat.
-Most people stay in Mangalem, which is the more spectacular area with restaurants and cafés.
-But it’s worth visiting Gorica as well.
+The views from the old Ottoman quarters Mangalem and Gorica from both sides of the Osum River are breathtaking, so the bridge is the most photogenic spot in all of Berat.

 5. Bulevardi Republika

 Another scenic photo stop in Berat is Bulevardi Republika.
 This pedestrian street runs parallel to the Osum River, on the Mangalem side.
-On the right side, you have the park and river, while the left is lined with shops, bars and restaurants with tables outside.
-It’s a great place to shop or have a drink.

 6. Local churches

-One of the things I like about Berat (and Albania as a whole) is that you’re traveling back in time.
 The traditional Ottoman houses are one aspect, but there’s also the rutted roads where you’ll pass old carts pulled by donkeys.
 A unique thing for Berat is the churches.
 The city has no less than 28.

 The most famous church is Holy Trinity Church (in Albanian: Kisha Shen Triadha), which is one of the oldest and most visited in town.
 It dates back to the 13th century and has some beautiful frescos inside.

-Another church worth seeing is the St. Mary of Blachernae Church, which is inside the Berat castle.
-The church is known as one of Berat’s most important historical and architectural monuments, so it’s definitely worth the steep walk – especially if you’re visiting the castle anyways.
+The church is known as one of Berat’s most important historical and architectural monuments, so it’s definitely worth the steep walk – especially if you’re visiting the castle anyway.

 7. Historic mosques

-You should also take in the city’s historic mosques.
-At good place to start is The Lead Mosque at the centre of Berat.
 It dates back to the 16th century.
 Another interesting mosque is Bachelor’s mosque with two floors and paintings inside.
 Both mosques are located in Mangalem (the Muslim quarter).

 8. Sufi Tekkes